Jengas2022/Dancing-in-Space/README.md

 # Dancing in Space
 Here, you can see the details of our project for the robocup onstage competition.
-We have progammed 3 robots (2 smaller and 1 bigger), who dance together.
+We have progammed 4 robots (1 spider, 2 medium and 1 bigger), who dance together.

 ![robots](./Images/Robots.jpeg)

-Our performance is based on 2 pieces of music: "We will rock you" by Queen and "Animals" by Martin Garrix.
-The 3 robots will execute an engaging choreography, syncronized with each other by  Lego Bluetooth.
+Our performance is based on 2 pieces of music:"Also sprach Zarathustra" by Richard Strauss and "We will rock you" by Queen.
+The 4 robots will execute an engaging choreography, syncronized with each other by Lego Bluetooth.

 ![bluetooth](./Images/Bluetooth.jpeg)